suhanisrivastav/ecommerce_furniture_project/README.md

 sold → Number of units sold (can indicate popularity)

-tagText → Labels like “Best Seller”, “Limited Offer”, “New Arrival”, etc.
+tagText → Labels like "Free Shipping", "Tags","No Tags" etc.